List of BLOGs (scroll down to see a particular blog)

 Just a few of the major achievements involved in completing this project on-time and on-budget included: (1) the integral use of the then new Critical Path Method of project organization and work control, (2) design to resist high levels of reversing above and underground shock-waves and (3) designing to shelter and provide work and living space for a large number of people in very confined conditions while totally physically isolated from outside support for up to 30 days and while ensuring their ability to communicate externally.
 The engineers involved met the challenges and more so.
 Almost 60 years has passed since the ‘bunker’ came on line and while well maintained for the first 30 of those, it has mostly ‘coasted’ as far as serious maintenance is concerned during its time as a developing museum.
 Amazingly enough most of it’s essential utilities systems continue to function reasonably well to this date.

-In 2012 DCC published a book entitled “ Breaking New Ground” https://www.dcc-cdc.gc.ca/documents/newsletter/Breaking_new_ground.pdf which has as its cover a photo of the EASE site under construction.
-On page 33 of that document is an article entitled “Going Underground” describing DCL’s role in construction of the ‘EASE bunker’ and the various BRIDGE Sites (regional bunkers) across the country.
+Similarly with respect to Defence Construction Canada website they used to list and describe some of the many projects that they have been responsible for contracting matters (including the bunker).
+Unfortunately they also no longer do so.
+In 2012 DCC published a book entitled “ Breaking New Ground” https://www.dcc-cdc.gc.ca/documents/newsletter/Breaking_new_ground.pdf which had as its cover a photo of the EASE site under construction.
+On page 33 of that document was an article entitled “Going Underground” describing DCL’s role in construction of the ‘EASE bunker’ and the various BRIDGE Sites (regional bunkers) across the country.
 DCC maintains its’ corporate headquarters on Albert Street in Ottawa.
+This link and the subject document is no longer active or available.
+Pity!

 BLOG # 12 – 25 Apr 2020 – Security Guards at the Bunker